 Determining the size of your chicken housing depends on a few factors.
 One consideration is whether they will be allowed to roam during the day.
 Chickens kept inside need more room than if they were released to a run each day.
-If they are released daily, allow two to four square foot per bird.
+If they are released daily, allow two to four square feet per bird.
 It is far better to have more than enough room than too little.
-If you don’t have the room for them to roam I would recommend about 5-10 square foot per bird.
+If you don’t have the room for them to roam I would recommend about 5-10 square feet per bird.

-Free Range vs Having a Run
+Free-Range vs Having a Run

-Free range chickens are free to run and play wherever they want.
+Free-range chickens are free to run and play wherever they want.
 You have to be careful with this option for various reasons.
 For one, when your chickens are free to run, they are also free game to wildlife.
 You have to be cautious and watch that it is safe for them to venture out.
 The good news is that chickens don’t tend to go far from the coop.

 A run is a good option.
 It can be as big or as small as you want.
 It will provide protection yet allow them to run and play and explore safely.
 You simply let them out in the morning and return them to the coop in the evening.
 With this option, that nice grassy spot for the run will soon be dirt.
 (More on that in a bit.)

 A nice solution is a chicken tractor.
 It is a portable cage on wheels or skids.
 You simply load the chickens up and place them wherever you want.
 This allows them to have grass and insects, and you to keep your grass growing.
-Chickens that are repeatedly in the same spot will eventually pull up all the vegetation and you will end up with a run of nothing but dirt.
+Chickens that are constantly in the same spot will eventually pull up all the vegetation and you will end up with a run of nothing but dirt.

 Build the walls of a coop with 2 by 4 studs and plywood.
-Remember to use pressure treated wood for the exterior walls.
-You can also treat the walls with a sealant if you choose not to use pressure treated.
+Remember to use pressure-treated wood for the exterior walls.
+You can also treat the walls with a sealant if you choose not to use pressure-treated.
 The floor can be dirt, wood or concrete, with concrete being the easiest to clean.
 Doors should be big enough for the average person to walk through comfortably, with a smaller door for the chickens to go out of.
 Place a ramp if the floor is higher than the ground outside, which allows the chickens to enter and exit more safely.
 Install a latch to keep the door shut securely.